Nan Hauser — Ten Minutes Under a Humpback's Fin (2017)

 The Science

 Humpbacks are documented doing something like this for other species.
 Marine ecologist Robert Pitman's research records humpbacks mobbing orcas and shielding seals from attack, behavior published under the heading of interspecies altruism, and Hauser cites that work herself.
-The skeptical reading comes from inside the same field.
 Marine ecologist Rob Harcourt argued that curiosity explains tactile humpback behavior without any protective motive, and cautioned: 'Whales do and have killed people inadvertently.'
-Intent is the one thing the video cannot show.
-The shark's role as the whale's motive is inference — the footage documents the whale's behavior, not its perception.
+The video documents the whale's behavior, not its perception.

 The Return